lfsgroup/channel-partner-api-docs/docs/public_docs/CREATE_AN_INVOICE.md

 Additionally (and optionally), webhook(s) may be registered to receive events on the progress of the invoice.

+An invoice contains an `external_id`.
+This is an ID supplied by the PMS/Channel-partner.
+It must be unique for the channel-partner and firm_id.
+This means that a channel partner needs to keep the external_id unique for the firm the invoice is created for.
+Invoices may be [retrieved using this ID](../../reference/partner-openapispec.yaml/paths/~1api~1v3~1partner~1invoices~1firm~1{firm_id}~1{external_id}/get) instead of the FeeWise generated ID

 ## Call endpoint to create the invoice